Legislature OKs vouchers for all students to use for private, parochial schools

 PHOENIX — Rejecting claims of segregation and favoring the rich, Republican lawmakers late Friday gave final approval to the most comprehensive system of vouchers of taxpayer funds for private and parochial schools in the nation.

-"This is not over one year, this is not over a COVID year,'' he told colleagues, but over the past five years.
+"This is not over one year, this is not over a COVID year,'' but over the past five years, he told colleagues.

-"They're leaving because parents are making a decision,'' said Leach, as schools spend less time teaching basics and more time on things like Common Core standards "when 2 plus 2 equals anything but 4 and parents can't help their kids with simple basic math problems.''
-On top of that. he said, are programs like structured English immersion and what's been called "critical race theory.''
+"They're leaving because parents are making a decision,'' said Leach.
+He said schools are spending less time teaching basics and more time on things like Common Core standards "when 2 plus 2 equals anything but 4 and parents can't help their kids with simple basic math problems.''
+On top of that, he said, are programs like structured English immersion and what's been called "critical race theory.''

-And the charter schools in his district, Leach said, public schools that are privately owned and operated, are all full.

 People are also reading…